christianlincke/Smart-Media-Technology/README.md

 Each detection is compromised of four scripts:

 #### ___DataCollection.py
 Collects data by recording landmarks for several different target  gestures.
 Input device is webcam.
-Data is saved as csv file
+Data is saved as csv file.

 Hand data collection is straight forward.
-For arm data collection, you need to select the hand (left/right) and the parameter (direction/stretch) you want to record.
+For arm data collection, you need to select the hand (left/right) and the parameter (direction/stretch) you want to record at the beginning of the script.

 #### ___ModelTraining.py
 Trains the Model with all acquired data.
-After training, weights are stored in /Models/___model.pth Hand Model training is straight forward.
+After training, weights are stored in /Models/___model.pth.

+Hand Model training is straight forward.
-For arm Model Training, you need to select the hand (left/right) and the parameter (direction/stretch) you want to train.
+For arm Model Training, you need to select the hand (left/right) and the parameter (direction/stretch) you want to train at the beginning of the script.

 #### Models/___Model.py
 The actual NN with definitions for the Layers etc.